ValhelsiaTeam/Valhelsia-Wiki/external-mods/forbidden-and-arcanus/wiki/blocks/hephaestus-forge/README.md

 # Hephaestus Forge

-The Hephaestus Forge is needed for every player that wants to dive deep into the world of forbidden magic.
+The Hephaestus Forge is needed for every player who wants to dive deep into the world of forbidden magic.
 Gathering the required material for creating it might take a while, but it's worth the effort as it will open up the possibility of executing powerful rituals which can have various outcomes.&#x20;

 ## <mark style="color:purple;">Setup</mark>